Shon the Piper

-Shon the Piper is a 1913 American silent short historical romantic drama film directed by Otis Turner and starring Robert Z. Leonard and Lon Chaney.
+Shon the Piper is a 1913 American silent short historical romantic drama film directed by Otis Turner, starring Robert Z. Leonard and Lon Chaney.
 The film follows a Scottish Duke who disguises himself as a piper and falls in love with a woman by the name of Madge.
 The woman's father refuses to let the two marry because he wants his daughter to marry the Laird of the Isla.
 At the wedding, Shon steals Madge away and a battle ensues between the clans.

 The film was produced by the 101 Bison Film Company and released on September 30, 1913.
 The film saw a widespread national release and garnered some positive attention.
 Some sources have disputed the fact that Lon Chaney appeared in this film, but the Blake book states Chaney played a member of a Scottish clan (uncredited).
 The film is presumed lost.

 Plot

 The synopsis of the film was provided in Moving Picture News as: "The action is laid in the latter part of the eighteenth century while the story revolves about a young Scotch duke who, determined not to marry one seeking his money, searches for adventure in the Highlands, disguised as a piper.
 He meets, during his wanderings, Madge, the daughter of Donald Maclvor.
 They fall in love at first sight.
 Unaware of Shon's real identity, the old father refuses to sanction the match.
 He prefers to give his daughter to the wealthy Laird of the Isla.
 When the girl carries this news to her lover he tells her to "Be of good cheer, my bonny lass; I'll pipe them a tune of another class."
 The wedding day is fixed and the Laird leads his melancholy fiancée forth.
 Shon visits the feast in the garb of a harpist.
 He amuses the guests for a while and then, throwing off his disguise, escapes with Madge from a window.
 But previous to this, Shon has called his clan together and when speeding away to his mansion, they cover his retreat.
 What follows is a remarkably thrilling and fresh piece of business; a battle between two kilted Scotch clans.
 And then the title of the youth is discovered and all ends well."